 - Excellent written and verbal communication skills.

-- Microsoft Office Suite proficiency and intermediate relational database experience.
+- Proficiency with Microsoft Office Suite and Blackbaud Raiser’s Edge (or relational database).

 We are also looking for: